robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 ---
 layout: post
-title: Optimizing a C++ Backtracking Solver
+title: Improving Performance of a C++ Backtracking Solver
 ---

 Recently, an acquantance posted on Facebook with a problem.